omesh-s/serenityflow/backend/README.md

 # Serenity Backend

-FastAPI backend for Serenity Flow application that integrates with Google Calendar, Notion, Gemini, and Eleven Labs APIs.
+FastAPI backend for Serenity application that integrates with Google Calendar, Notion, Gemini, and Eleven Labs APIs.

 ## Setup